 The list below details the current and potential information channels that can be used for marketing and promotion regarding site users, many of which have also been used to communicate our success in achieving the Green Flag Award.
 A log of interested parties has also been produced to enable consideration and analysis of the needs and expectations of site users and to evaluate the best marketing and promotional methods.

-A separate Environmental Communications and Engagement Strategy also exists, as part of the Estates & Facilities Environmental and Energy Management System.
-This strategy includes an events and campaigns matrix and campaign planning template, which can be used for initiatives related to the Landscape Management Plan.
+A separate Environmental Communications and Engagement Strategy also exists (available on the Sustainable Strategy page), as part of the Estates & Facilities Environmental and Energy Management System.